AHueya/ahueya.github.io/content/_projects/Semi-Autonomous_Gas_Analysis_Tool.md

 camera and a multitude of sensors that will regularly measure the surrounding temperature, humidity, and particulate matter.
 These devices along with other hardware such as motors are connected to a Raspberry Pi 3 which acts as the central unit tying everything together.
-Additionally, the Raspberry Pi was essential for computing and parsing data which was then stored in a CSV file and transmitted to the user in near real-time via Web UI.
+Additionally, the Raspberry Pi was essential for computing and parsing data which was then stored in a CSV file and transmitted to the user in near real-time via Web user interface.

 #### My Contribution

-Due to the nature of the Senior Design Course the project was completed in collaboration with three other individuals.
-My role in this project was geared more towards software where I spent most of my time developing the underlying system.
-For instance, a critical part that I developed was the Flask-SocketIO server that served as the foundation for the remote feature of the rover.
-This goes hand in hand with another feature that I developed which was the Web UI that's responsible for providing visual feedback through the camera and a near real-time stream of sensor data.
-This was accomplished with the use of Ajax so that the sensor values could be updated without having to refresh the entire page.
+Due to the nature of the Senior Design Course, the project was completed in collaboration with three other individuals.
+My role in this project was geared more towards software, where I spent most of my time developing the frontend and backend systems.
+For instance, in terms of backend, a critical part that I developed was the Python web server built using Flask-SocketIO.
+Because of the need for near real-time data transfer, Flask-SocketIO allows access to the WebSocket protocol that makes low-latency bidirectional client-server communication possible.
+As for frontend, I also developed the web UI using HTML, CSS, and Jquery that's responsible for providing access to live camera feed and sensor data through asynchronous page updates.

 ### Features